brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 ```
 {: .line-numbers }

 This should look familiar after the formatting implementation — since we're basically also doing formatting.
 It's just that instead of printing a bunch of `name=value` pairs, we're adding them to a JSON object.
-And then instead of automatically using the identifier of the non-static data member in question, we first try to see if there's a `rename` annotation. `annotation_of<T>` gives us an `optional<T>`, so we either get the `Rename` (and its underlying string) or just fallback to `identifier_of(M)`.
+And then instead of automatically using the identifier of the non-static data member in question, we first try to see if there's a `rename` annotation. `annotation_of<T>()` gives us an `optional<T>`, so we either get the `rename` (and its underlying string) or just fallback to `identifier_of(M)`.

 Adding support for `skip_serializing_if` isn't that much more work, and I think helps really illustrate the difference between the C++ and Rust approaches.
 In Rust, you provide a string — that is injected to be invoked internally.
 In C++, we'd just provide a callable.

+> This is because Rust's attribute grammar can't support a callable here.
+{:.prompt-info}

 That requires adding a new annotation type: